umayr/TIL/February.md

 ## Javascript.

 - Figured out how references work in JS.
 If you create a collection and copy it to another array of objects, the reference of an individual object remains same.
-- I write quite amazing code. ;3
--